ku1ik/racksh/README.markdown

 About
 -----

-**racksh** (pronounced _rack shell_) is a console for Rack based ruby web applications.
+**racksh** (Rack::Shell) is a console for Rack based ruby web applications.

 It's like Rails' _script/console_ or Merb's _merb -i_, but for any app built on Rack.
 You can use it to load application environment for Rails, Merb, Sinatra, Camping, Ramaze or your own framework provided there is _config.ru_ file in app's root directory.

 It's purpose is to allow developer to introspect his application and/or make some initial setup, ie. running _DataMapper.auto_migrate!_.
 It's mainly aimed at apps that don't have similar facility (like Sinatra) but can be used without problems with Merb or Rails apps.